-This Cranberry Almond Stuffing is how my Mom does stuffing.
-Stuffing is my favorite side dish at a holiday meal.
-I love the savory flavors, and the moist yet firm texture.
-The ingredients that my mom includes in the dressing make it extra special and different than your run of the mill stove top stuffing.
+This Cranberry Almond Stuffing is how my Mom makes stuffing every year.
+It's my favorite side dish at holiday meals.
+I love the savory flavors and the moist yet firm texture.
+The ingredients that my mom includes in the dressing make it extra special and different than your run-of-the-mill stovetop stuffing.

 About The Ingredients